Rahman123/PublicSectorExamples/README.md

 * Example Process - Generate new Inspection Processes using CSV import

 ## What it does...
-* It provides a useful tool for creating new inspection types using a formated SV file.
+* It provides a useful tool for creating new inspection types using a formated CSV file.

 ## ****Permission Sets Required****
 **Please make sure that your user has the ActionPlans and ActionPlans3 Permission Sets before attempting this process**